Jigyansu-Nanda/Machine-Learning-Portfolio/README.md

 	- [E-commerce Customers](https://github.com/Jigyansu-Nanda/Machine-Learning-Portfolio/tree/master/Machine%20Learning%20(Micro%20Projects)/Ecommerce%20Customers) (Linear Regression): Using Ecommerce customers datset, provided by a comapny, recommend them whether to focus their efforts on their mobile app experience or their website for maximizing profit.
 	- [Titanic Survival Prediction](https://github.com/Jigyansu-Nanda/Machine-Learning-Portfolio/tree/master/Machine%20Learning%20(Micro%20Projects)/Titanic%20Survival%20Prediction) (Logistic Regression): working with the Titanic data set from Kaggle and predict a classification - survival or deceased for any onboard passenger.
-	- Advertisement clicked or not?
-(Logistic Regression):
+	- [Advertisement clicked or not?](https://github.com/Jigyansu-Nanda/Machine-Learning-Portfolio/tree/master/Machine%20Learning%20(Micro%20Projects)/Ad%20Clicked%20or%20not) (Logistic Regression): Based on user data provided, predict whether he/she clicked on an ad or not.